 On this page

-If you use municipal heating or collective heating for hot water or for heating of your business premises and it comprises a maximum of 100 Kilowatt, you must adhere to the Heating Act’s rules on:
+If you use municipal heating or collective heating for hot water or heating at your business premises and you use up to a maximum of 100 Kilowatt, you must adhere to the Heating Act (Warmtewet).
+The heating act rules stipulate:

 - maximum national rates